The Face Thailand season 6

-The Face Thailand season 6 is the upcoming sixth season of The Face Thailand.
-Set to premiered on 19 July 2025, and presented by Ston Tantraporn, it is the first season of the show in six years since Season 5.
+The Face Thailand season 6 is the sixth season of The Face Thailand.
+Premiered on 19 July 2025, and presented by Ston Tantraporn, it is the first season of the show in six years since Season 5.
 The audition process was occurred on 21 April to 24 May 2025, with the interview round held on 31 May 2025 at Kantana Company.

 Maria Poonlertlarp, previously won Season 5, returns as the Mentor for the second time, along with two new Mentors, Khemanit Jamikorn and Anntonia Porsild.
 Actress Ann Thongprasom participates as the season's Master Mentor.

 Casting

 Applicants must be female or identify as LGBTQ+, aged between 13 and 30 years old, with a minimum height of 165 cm, and of any nationality.